badgerspawn/architecture-exercise/Design/README.md

 Given more time I would:

-1. Describe the steps I would take to exsure AKS security and high availability.
+1. Describe the steps I would take to ensure AKS security and high availability.
 2. Describe K8s manifest/helm chart in more detail.
 3. Add example CICD workflows and dockerfiles.